souley-now/Software-Development/README.md

 # Software-Development
-This repository contains all the software development homework and project from UPenn CIT591
+This repository contains all the software development homeworks and projects from UPenn CIT591 that I completed.